microsoft/WhatTheHack/062-EntraIDB2B/Coach/README.md

-# What The Hack - EntraIDB2B - Coach Guide
+# What The Hack - Entra ID B2B - Coach Guide

 ## Introduction

-Welcome to the coach's guide for the EntraIDB2B What The Hack.
+Welcome to the coach's guide for the Entra ID B2B What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 ## Coach's Guides